 Published in 1896 this Town Plan sheet is an example of a practical and functional endeavour, that of large-scale urban mapping, which has produced something beautiful in its own right.

 The zoomable version of this map can be viewed by clicking the image above or by clicking here.
-High quality reproductions of this map sheet can be obtained from the University Online Shop.
 If you have any questions about this map, or any other maps held by the University Library, feel free to contact the Maps, Official Publications and Statistics Unit.